ckan/ckan/doc/extensions/adding-custom-fields.rst

 ============================
-Adding Custom Fields to CKAN
+Adding custom fields to CKAN
 ============================

 CKAN by default allows users to enter custom fields and values into datasets in